Lodging a complaint with the Non-State Schools Accreditation Board (the ‘Board’)

 The Board also receives and deals with complaints relating to its own performance and its statutory functions.
 The Board welcomes feedback and complaints as effective and valuable tools in staff and business development enabling it to continually work to improve service delivery.

 The Board prefers written complaints, but will accept oral complaints.
-Complaints can be lodged by post, fax, email, online, in person or by phone and may be made anonymously.
+Complaints can be lodged by post, email, online, in person or by telephone and may be made anonymously.
 Reasonable assistance will be provided to complainants if required.
-This assistance may include help with writing a complaint or services for people with hearing or speech impairments.
+This assistance may include help with writing a complaint or by providing services for people with hearing or speech impairments.

 For more details about the Board’s complaint management process, please see the following: